 With pre-installation costs of $9000, the Sonnen Eco is an expensive solar battery.
 But, it comes with a warranty of functioning at 70% of optimum levels for ten years, which is higher than that of competitors.

 Immediate Federal Incentives and Long-Term Saving on Solar Battery Costs

 As per Federal incentive programs aimed at renewable power systems, if you install any solar battery on your residential property, you can expect to receive a 30% federal tax credit on the market price of the component.
 However, there is a catch.
 The batteries must be charged only by solar panels since they are storage units and not renewable energy sources on their own.

 Provided you stick to that rule, you are assured a couple of thousand dollars off your solar battery, adding to its attractiveness to buyers.

 Solar batteries mostly come with a 10-year warranty.
 However, in most cases, the technology behind solar cells is powerful enough.
 This allows you to use the working albeit less effective battery even after the lapse of the warranty period.
 Considering that this means you could end up using a battery up to double the warranty years, they more than pay for themselves in the long term.

 Assuming nothing breaks and maintenance of components is done when required, solar batteries have the potential to pay for themselves twice over, until a replacement is needed.

-Solar batteries, when connected to a home solar system, will make you pay less, if anything, for power.
-They provide an attractive return on investment, increase the value of your property, and help the country take steps towards energy independence.
+Solar batteries, when connected to a home solar system, will cut your annual energy costs.
+They provide an attractive return on investment, increase the value of your property, and help the country take steps toward energy independence.
 All this is achieved while protecting the environment, making it a win across the board.